msebass1/toDoCli/README.md

 ![Screenshot from 2024-09-06 22-24-50](https://github.com/user-attachments/assets/6fa31da4-38ac-4e7b-bba3-b95b22d5a599)

-##Task Tracker CLI Tool
+# Task Tracker CLI Tool

-#Overview
+## Overview

-The Task Tracker CLI Tool is a simple command-line interface built with TypeScript that allows you to manage your tasks efficiently.
-Whether you need to add, list, delete, or edit tasks, this tool provides an easy way to handle these actions directly from your terminal.
+The Task Tracker CLI Tool is a straightforward command-line interface built with TypeScript for efficient task management.
+This tool allows you to easily add, list, delete, or edit tasks directly from your terminal.

-#Features
+## Features

-List Active Tasks: View all your current tasks.
+- **List Active Tasks**: View all your current tasks with their IDs and descriptions.
-Add New Task: Quickly add a new task with a description.
+- **Add New Task**: Quickly add a new task with a description.
-Delete Task: Remove an existing task by its ID.
+- **Delete Task**: Remove an existing task using its ID.
-Edit Task: Update the description of an existing task.
+- **Edit Task**: Update the description of an existing task.

-#Running the CLI Tool
-You can run the CLI tool using npx with ts-node to execute TypeScript files directly:
+-
 #List Active Tasks
 bash
 Copy code